USEPA/OME/README.md

 ##Build Under OS X / macOS

 Open the project_files/OS_X/OME_OSX.xcworkspace in XCode.
-Select the build-all option from the scheme/target dropdown, and Select Project --> Build.
+Select the "Build All" option from the scheme/target dropdown, and Select Project --> Build.

 ##Build Linux